CuriousIbrahim/focus-timer/README.md

 - Find icon for app
 - Publish app

-## Features to Implement
+### Features to Implement

+- When clicking on notification informing you that timer is finished, it should take you to the main activity.
 - Allow user to customize how much they want to work, short rest, and long rest for.